 This is a positive feedback loop, which means that initial small changes—say a little growth in your customer base— can snowball into big changes very quickly.

-Either way, this reenforcing feedback loop is what drives the growth of all companies, big or small.
+Either way, this reinforcing feedback loop is what drives the growth of all companies, big or small.

 Key Questions to ponder: Is your company experiencing this feedback loop right now?
 Is your business booming?
 Or are you failing fast?

-Needless to say not all companies grow at exponential rates, the reason for this is because the positve feedback loop is constrained by three negative feedbacks that constrain it:
+Needless to say, not all companies grow at exponential rates, the reason for this is because the positive feedback loop is constrained by three negative feedbacks that constrain it:

-- Cash constrains.
+Cash constraints.
 Business activities cost money, the cash available to the company is thus an important constraint.

-- Resource constraints.
-Company activities create a demand for resources, acquiring new resources takes time, cost money; resources may be scarce in the market.
+Resource constraints.
+Company activities create a demand for resources, acquiring new resources takes time, costs money; resources may be scarce in the market.